Dartrisen/inlinec/README.md

 ## Usage

 You can simply use the C-style code inside of your Python functions.
-Just use C decorator and make sure you returned the string of C code.
+Just use ``@C`` decorator and make sure you returned the string of C code.
 You will need pre-installed gcc/g++/clang compiler and correct path environment variable (for example ``CC='clang'``).

 ## Example 1.